 Through our permanent collection—consisting of 1,800 objects, a specialized library, and a dynamic program of research, exhibitions, and activities, Archivo has established itself as a pioneering space and an essential reference for design and architecture in Mexico and abroad.

 Our collection is a resource that we extend to all public as a research tool.
-You can consult it in the Open Archive in our normal schedule.
+We’ll share information about its relocation soon.
 For the library, we recommend that you make an appointment by sending us an email where you specify the topics you are looking for.

 Archivo seeks volunteers all year.
 If you are passionate about design and want to be part of the team, check our programs here.